eshiett1995/flutter-angular-assessment/README.md

 3. Wait for the simulated support agent response (appears after ~1.5 seconds)
 4. Messages automatically scroll to show the latest
 5. Use the trash icon in the app bar to clear all messages
+6. Toggle dark mode using the sun/moon icon in the app bar

 ### Dashboard Screen
 1. Navigate to the Dashboard tab using bottom navigation
 2. The Angular dashboard will load in a WebView
 3. If you see an error, make sure the Angular server is running on port 4200
 4. Use the refresh button to reload the dashboard
+5. Toggle dark mode using the sun/moon icon in the app bar (syncs with Angular dashboard)
-5. Navigate between different sections using the sidebar:
+6. Navigate between different sections using the sidebar:
    - **Ticket Viewer**: View and filter support tickets
    - **Knowledge Base Editor**: Edit articles with Markdown support
    - **Live Logs**: Monitor real-time system logs
+7. Toggle dark mode in Angular using the theme button in the sidebar

 ## Troubleshooting